 Remember, you're child is only a child after all!
 No matter how much you spend on hair, you are guaranteed that it will be a birds nest by the end of the day so don't bother even making an appointment at the hair salon.
 Practice some hair styles on your child or enlist the help of a stylish teen.
 Also, avoid buying any expensive jewelry or accessories for the big day, they will be inexplicably lost!

 Whether you decide to self-cater or book a venue, don't be too shy to ask for help.
 Rope in as many volunteers as you can, from talented relatives who can style your child's hair to friends with a nack for baking, just getting everyone to do something small will help out enormously.
 You can get people to lend you some furniture/cutlery for the day if you're hosting from home.

 More than likely, your child will be getting their Communion along with their friends.
 Get in contact with with their parents and see if they would be interested in holding a dual, or multiple, after party.
 This can be held in a venue or a house.
-You can also suggest a day out instead of a party; have a laid back picnic in the local park (if the weather permits) or check out our listings for lot's of great events going on around the country.
-Not only will these options cut down on costs, it will also cut down on stress, and the kids will have a ball together!
+You can also suggest a day out instead of a party; have a laid back picnic in the local park (if the weather permits).
+Hopefully our suggestions ill not only help to cut down on costs, it will also cut down on stress!